 Venture capital firms invest in companies which are expected to grow at high rate and would ultimately go for listing with stock exchanges in future.
 This is also called as private equity funding.
 The difference between angel investors and venture capital firms are that venture capital firm’s purchase large stake in business and bring large money to company as compare to angel investors.
 Since 1988, venture capital has been legalized in India

-It includes insurance companies, mutual funds, pension funds, etc. These institutional investors have huge sums of money for making investment in private companies.
+It includes insurance companies, mutual funds, pension funds, etc. These institutional investors have huge sums of money for making investment in Private Limited companies.
 Prior to 1990s, DFIs or the Development Financial Institutions were the main financiers.

 Another form of equity financing is by way of corporate investors.
 Many established companies and big organizations invest in younger private companies to fulfill their financial needs and to to develop a strategic partnership or corporate partnership.
 These corporate investors create a network of companies by investing in different companies at the different span of time.

 Another way of equity financing is that instead of distributing profits to owners or shareholders, company can finance itself by retaining its earnings.
 This becomes part of owner’s equity.
 In this manner, company can fund itself without looking at outside source.
 Later on, company may issue bonus shares to its shareholders.

 In case of subsidiary company registration in India, funding is arranged by issuing shares to its parent company.

 This is the most common form of funding in case of foreign companies who makes entry into India in form of incorporated entities.
 They normally opt for private limited company registration or public limited company registration and make them their wholly owned subsidiary company.
 Further, as and when funding is required in Indian subsidiary, Indian subsidiary issues shares to its parent company which subscribes to such shares and introduce capital in the Indian subsidiary company.